jakobnissen/jakobnissen/README.md

 I'm Jakob, a biologist-turned-programmer, happy in my role as a research software engineer.

-I've done my PhD in [metagenomic binning](https://github.com/RasmussenLab/vamb), and now do a post doc at [Statens Serum Institut](https://github.com/ssi-dk) (Danish CDC) researching the zoonotic and pandemic potential of influenza virus.
-Biologically, my interests are in phylogenetics, molecular evolution and microbial genomics.
+I work as an assistant professor at [CPR, Copenhagen University](https://www.cpr.ku.dk/) researching metagenomics with particular interest in virus- and plasmid metagenomics.
+Biologically, my interests are in phylogenetics, molecular evolution and sub-genomic replicons.
 On the computer science side, I'm a Julia, Rust and Python enthusiast, contributing to [BioJulia](https://biojulia.net/) and [Julia](https://github.com/JuliaLang/julia).
 I particularly enjoy writing optimized and generic software packages for bioinformatics.

 ### Highlighted work: